uchicago-cs/deepdish/doc/source/io.rst

 <http://docs.scipy.org/doc/scipy/reference/io.html>`__.
 This is not surprising
 since it saves the file in an ASCII format.
 Instead, deepdish saves the internal Numpy arrays directly, which means there is no conversion overhead whatsoever.
-Here is a comparison on a large (500 billion elments) and sparse (0.01% sparsity) CSR matrix:
+Here is a comparison on a large (500 billion elements) and sparse (0.01% sparsity) CSR matrix:

 =========================================  ==========  ==============  =============